russmckendrick/records/content/albums/about-the-light-13072237/index.md

 ---
-title: "Steve Mason (2) - About The Light"
+title: "Steve Mason - About The Light"
-artist: "Steve Mason (2)"
+artist: "Steve Mason"
 album_name: "About The Light"
 date: 2019-01-19
 release_id: "13072237"